Francesco Boncompagni

-Francesco Boncompagni (21 January 1592 – 9 December 1641) was an Italian Cardinal, made cardinal in 1621.
+Don Francesco Boncompagni (21 January 1592 – 9 December 1641) was an Italian Cardinal, made cardinal in 1621.

+Biography

-Born at Sora, son of Giacomo Boncompagni, duke of Sora and Acri, and Costanza Sforza di Santa Fiore.
+Born at Sora, son of Giacomo Boncompagni, 1st Duke of Sora, Aquino, Arce and Arpino, 1st Marquess of Vignola, and wife Costanza Sforza di Santa Fiore.
 Grand-nephew of Pope Gregory XV.
 He was a nephew of Cardinals by both maternal and paternal sides: Filippo Boncompagni (1572) and Francesco Sforza (1583).
 He was the uncle of Cardinal Girolamo Boncompagni, and grand-uncle of a second Cardinal Giacomo Boncompagni.

 Filippo studied at the University of Bologna, where he earned a doctorate in utroque iure, both canon and civil law, on May 20, 1615.
 He entered the priesthood while in Naples, and in 1607, he became Abbot commendatario of S. Maria a Capella, Naples.
 He moved to Rome and was named referendary of the Tribunals of the Apostolic Signature of Justice and of Grace in 1615.
 He was briefly vice-governor of Fermo in 1621.